dskyshr/cadaSimulator/README.md

 # googleColab-cadaSimulator
-"cadaSimulator" is a simulator to calculate the ex-post consumption rate (= ex-ante match size/the number of all capacities) for CADA algorithm.
+"cadaSimulator" is a simulator to calculate the ex-post consumption rate (= ex-post match size/the number of all capacities) for CADA algorithm.
 This simulator is expected to be run on the enviroment of Google Colab.
 The consumption rates of DA-STB and DA-MTB will be derived simultaneously.
 After calculating consumption rate, the graph to compare above 3 ways will be drawn.
 # DEMO
 # Features
 # Requirement